MicrosoftDocs/cpp-docs/docs/standard-library/time-zone-link-class.md

 ## Remarks

 `time_zone_link` instances are created when the time zone database is initialized.
-They can't be created by the developer.
-You can get them with `get_tzdb().links` as shown in the example at the end of this topic.
+They can't be created directly.
+Get an instance via `get_tzdb().links`, as shown in the example at the end of this topic.

 Although this type has a default move constructor and move assignment operator, it isn't copyable because only `const` access is provided to this type.
 Using those functions results in undefined behavior, which is why the move constructor and assignment operator aren't listed here.

+**Differences with IANA database**

+In Microsoft's implementation, time zone data can differ in some cases from the Internet Assigned Numbers Authority (IANA) time zone database.
+For example, `"America/Nuuk"` is returned instead of `"America/Godthab"` (`"America/Nuuk"` was renamed `"America/Godthab"` in April 2020).
+We don't supply the `"Eastern War Time EWT"` time zone at this time.
+See [Issue #1786](https://github.com/microsoft/STL/issues/1786) on the Microsoft STL GitHub repo for more details.

+> [!NOTE]
+> At this time, time-zone data is only available on Windows version 19H1, and later.
+If you’re running on a version earlier than 19H1, you’ll get an exception: "The specified module could not be found".

 ## Members